crest-lab/crest-docs/page/installation/install_basic.md

 {% include image.html file="install-3.png" max-width=400 %}

-There, you will have the option to either clone the project with `git` via the command line
+There, you will have the option to either download the source as a ZIP archive, or to clone the project with `git` via the command line
 ```bash
 git clone {{ site.project }}.git /directory/of/your/choice
 ```

-If you chose to build the program from source, it is advisable to download any motential subprojects that will be build into CREST.
+If you chose to build the program from source, it is advisable to download any potential subprojects that will be built into CREST.
 To do so, go to the project directory that you just have set up, and execute
 ```bash
 git submodule init